samuelflores/studentlist/README.md

 # studentlist
-List of students in the course, alphabetical
+#List of students in the course, written as "firstname lastname"
+#alphabetical by firstname